Is “What If” Stopping You From Traveling?

 “What if” is a question that can stop you from doing a lot of things in life.
 It can make you freeze up and get stuck in the same place day after day.
-I’ve had a lot of experience with this fear, and unfortunately I let it keep me from deciding to do things I really wanted to do.
+I’ve had a lot of experience with this fear, and unfortunately I let it keep me from doing things I really wanted to do.

 What if I get sick while traveling?

 Hopefully you have some over-the-counter medicine with you for minor things.
 If not, find a pharmacy and buy what you need.
 If your illness is something a little more serious, as your hotel’s staff or manager to help you find a doctor or even a hospital if it’s that bad.